accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Two geo locations three datacenters__ are commonly used in banks.
 One city deploys two datacenter with synchronized replication, and a second city deploys the third datacenter with async replication for disaster recovery.

+  * __Reducing blast radius__.
+A core concept in availability is to reduce blast radius. __Cell architecture__ isolates at cluster level and reduces deployment size. __Partitioning__ reduces blast radius and eliminates the SPOF.
+When a partition fails, instead of letting availability drop, __migration__ can restore it by serving the partition at another group of nodes.
+Such migration is usually designed to move fast.
+However, it can breach the blast radius if a buggy partition keeps crashing new nodes. [__Logical Failure Domain__](https://www.usenix.org/conference/fast24/presentation/zhang-weidong) can be employed to quarantine it.

+    * __Practical tips__.
+Do you have services (e.g. DNS, config portal) that span more than one clusters, datacenters, or even regions?
+Are config changes also following a canary baking rollout SDP procedure?
+Are there config changes that could instantly impact all services?
+Can the customer or devs or ops happen to delete something that shoot down all services ([GCS UniSuper outage](https://mp.weixin.qq.com/s/24oA__sV7d_OBsSMzjvtmg))? __Deletion is usually the more devastating cause of data loss__ than node failure, bad disk, and data corruption, because the later ones won't proactively physically eliminate user data.

 HA relies on robust detection of failures, where the major issue is [Observational Difference](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/06/paper-1.pdf) caused gray failures.
 Examples are dead App but heartbeat thread still working, network link degradation only at a high percentile, inconsistently reported healthy status, intermittent failures.
 Common techniques to overcome such issues are stemmed from __Metadata consistency__:

   * __Synchronized locksteps__ between heartbeat and application progress, e.g. use request execution count as heartbeat, or use expiring fencing token / lease.